-His industrial disease practice focuses on asbestos litigation; asthma claims; cancer; COSHH claims; dermatitis; HAVS claims; NIHL claims and all aspects of upper limb disorders/repetitive straining injury claims.
+His industrial disease practice focuses on asbestos litigation; asthma claims; cancer; COSHH claims; dermatitis; HAVS claims; NIHL claims; and all aspects of upper limb disorders/ repetitive straining injuries.

 Industrial Disease

 Mark undertakes work involving all aspects of disease litigation.
-He is well versed in dealing with asbestos related claims and is often instructed to deal with a case from drafting the defence to its conclusion at trial and has a particular interest in the issue of immunotherapy costs.
-Mark regularly appears in hearings in the Queen’s Bench Division and often attends ‘show cause’ hearings and contested trials concerning the issues of limitation, breach of duty and quantum.
+He is well versed in dealing with asbestos related claims and is often instructed to deal with a case from drafting the defence to its conclusion at trial.
+Mark often appears in the King’s Bench Division – regularly attending ‘show cause’ hearings and contested trials concerning the issues of limitation, breach of duty and quantum.

-Mark is regularly involved in claims involving irritant and hazardous substances and is often asked to advise employers in relation to claims relating to asthma, cancer, and dermatitis.
+Mark is frequently involved in claims involving irritant and hazardous substances and is often asked to advise employers in relation to claims relating to asthma, cancer, and dermatitis.

-Mark deals with many claims involving work-related upper limb disorders and in particular those arising as a result of repetitive work and exposure to vibration.
+Over recent years Mark has dealt with an increasing volume of claims involving work-related upper limb disorders and in particular those arising as a result of repetitive work and exposure to vibration.
 He regularly accepts instructions in relation to cases concerning carpal tunnel syndrome, cubital tunnel syndrome, golfer’s elbow, tennis elbow and HAVS.
 Mark regularly advises and appears in many trials involving issues of breach of duty, limitation and causation.

 Selected Cases

-• A High Court trial involving the quantum of general damages for a minor respiratory disability arising as a result of pleural thickening.
+• Acting for the Defendant in a High Court trial involving the quantum of general damages for a minor respiratory disability arising as a result of asbestos related pleural thickening.

-• Fudge v Hawkins & Ors [2018] EWHC 453 (QB) – acting for a Defendant.
+• Fudge v Hawkins & Ors [2018] EWHC 453 (QB) – limitation trial acting for the successful Defendant.
 The court refused to exercise its discretion under the Limitation Act 1980 s.33.
 The claim related to asbestos exposure over 40 years earlier and the claimant’s delay since accruing knowledge of his injury had adversely affected the cogency and availability of the evidence.

 • Simpson v Arla Foods [2018] HHJ Gargan – which involved the construction of a compromise agreement in an asbestos related pleural thickening claim.

-• A claim for bladder cancer allegedly caused by exposure to paint fumes in a spray painting booth.
+• Acting for a Defendant in a claim for bladder cancer allegedly caused by exposure to paint fumes in a spray painting booth.

 • An occupational asthma claim arising as a result of exposure to paint and plastic fume.